 DAY 8 – Trek to Lukla (elev.
 2840 m): This is our final day of trekking, and a chance to enjoy some lower elevations along the way.
 There are wonderful Sherpa villages along the way where we can enjoy and appreciate the local culture.
 Today's trekking time is 5 - 6 hours, and we will spend the night in a local mountain lodge.

 DAY 9 – Flight to Kathmandu: We will take an early morning flight to Kathmandu.
 It is important to remember that the Lukla airport often experiences fog, so we may have some delays before we can take off.
 Upon returning to Kathmandu, we will take you to your hotel where you can relax or do some sightseeing around Thamel or visit Kathmandu's Durbar Square.
-In the evening, enjoy a farewell dinner with a local cultural show and great local food.
+In the evening, enjoy a farewell dinner with the great local food.

 DAY 10 – Final Departure: All good things must come to an end, and your trip to Nepal is no exception.
 Before leaving, why not talk to your representative at Swiss Nepal Family Trekking & Expedition about returning to Nepal for your next holiday.
 The vast majority of people make a return trip to Nepal because they are impressed by not only the beauty, but also the local people.
 Swiss Nepal Family Trekking & Expedition offers trips into neighboring Tibet, Bhutan and India.
 Be sure to discuss your interests and plans with them today.